RookieBr-2/vermillion-training-facility/README.md

 # vermillion-training-facility
- A new map/dungeon for CrossCode
+ A new Map/Dungeon for CrossCode, Still in WIP